Who can solemnise a marriage?

 Be aware that a civil celebrant is not the same thing as an authorised civil marriage celebrant.
 A civil celebrant is not able to conduct marriages.

 The legal and other obligations of a marriage celebrant cannot be performed by anyone but an authorised celebrant.
+It is an offence for someone to perform this function of solemnisation of a marriage without being authorised to do so.

 www.marriagescelebrant.com